vhsconnect/vue-boilerplate/README.md

 - Three layer deeps component tree
 - Basic webpack configuration with JSX plugins
 - Does not use vue-cli
-- Mostly using template/single page component topology
+- Mostly using single page component topology
+- Use of render functions with JSX
 - Vue developper tools
-- Live Reloading
+- Live Reloading (not working right now :/ )
-- Async hooks and example function calls to fetch external data
+- Async hooks and example function calls to fetch external data (throws deprec erros)